GPT-5.2 ProBatch 2

 Brenner seems unusually good at cycling these two until they lock.

-Tool democratization multiplies the power of many other operators by shortening cycle time.
+Tool democratization multiplies the power of many other by shortening cycle time.

 It behaves like a “gain” on your whole pipeline: